 Oscar joined the Cloudbridge maintenance staff in 2015 and is also a native of San Gerardo area.
 He is responsible for clearing and maintaining our vast network of trails, our beautiful memorial garden, and the grounds surrounding our accommodation.
 If you don’t find him there, he is probably setting up one of our new reforestation areas or working on any number of on-going projects.

 Dr. Ian Giddy, Founder of Cloudbridge, 18th January 1948 – 14th June 2009

 “Life is either a daring adventure or nothing.” – Helen Keller

 Our extended team includes the many researchers, volunteers and interns who have contributed to our growing body of knowledge about the flora, fauna and recovery of the cloud forest.
-You may find their contributions in our Research Library.
-Some, like John Tingerthal (information management and GIS) and Clarice Esch have continued to be involved with Cloudbridge long after their initial stay.
+To see some of our researchers’ contributions, visit our Publications section.

 Join our Team!